ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 **Specification:**
 A file in a tabular format.
-The file may have any number of columns, but one of them must be called “Input Record ID” and it must have unique values.
+The file may have any number of columns, but they must include "Input Record Dataset" and "Input Record ID" and the combination of those two columns must have unique values.

 .. note::

-   In the future, we should add to this specification that every value in the Input Record ID column should exist in one of the input datasets.
+   In the future, we should add to this specification that every value in the Input Record ID column should exist in the corresponding input dataset.
    EasyLink currently doesn't support this.

 **Example:**